Trichloroacetic acid

-Trichloroacetic acid (TCA; TCAA; also known as trichloroethanoic acid) is an analogue of acetic acid in which the three hydrogen atoms of the methyl group have all been replaced by chlorine atoms.
+Trichloroacetic acid (TCA; TCAA; also known as trichloroethanoic acid) is an organochlorine compound with the formula CCl3CO2H.
+It is an analogue of acetic acid in which the three hydrogen atoms of the methyl group have all been replaced by chlorine atoms.
+It is a colorless solid that dissolves in water.

 Salts and esters of trichloroacetic acid are called trichloroacetates.

-Synthesis
+Synthesis and reactivity

-Trichloroacetic acid was discovered by Jean-Baptiste Dumas in 1830.

 It is prepared by the reaction of chlorine with acetic acid in the presence of a suitable catalyst such as red phosphorus.
-This reaction is Hell–Volhard–Zelinsky halogenation.